ziyaadparker/ethereum_database/README.md

 # Ethereum Web Database

-Use the csv file generated from https://github.com/ziyaadparker/eth-secure.git The csv file will now contain possible ethereum private and public keys.
+Use the csv file generated from https://github.com/ziyaadparker/eth-secure.git.
+The csv file will contain possible ethereum private and public keys.

 Follow below code to import the data into the database.